premchander-revature/interviewquestions/DDL.md

 ------

-28.Which is the vaild query to delete the column from the table ?
+28.Which of the following is the valid query to delete the column from the table ?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/medium%20(2).svg)